-The section 4 decision phase evaluates all alternative solutions from section 3.
-Using the Delphi method, a single solution was selected based on scores assigned to each criterion from section 2.
-The criteria used, as well as the reasoning behind the selections are discussed in this section.
+The decision phase evaluates all alternative solutions from section 3.
+The Delphi method was used to select a single solution based on criteria from section 2.
+This section discussed the criteria used, and elaborates on the reasoning behind the selections.